afnan007a/Flask-Example/README.md

 # Cat Website

-This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that gives random cat pictures when you reload the site.
+This is a website made in flask to show how flask works.

 ## ✨ Features